mtaylor-semo/bee_partitioning/README.md

 #### Goals

 1. Use data from Pkye et al. (2012) to determine relationship between flower corolla size and bumble bee proboscis length.
-(To Do)
+(Done)

 2. Simulate data from Macior (1974; if available) and Pyke (1982) to calculate mean proboscis lengths for four species of bumble bees.
+(Partial.
+Have means for three species from Pleasants 1980, which uses Macior's data.
+Pleasants did not include standard deviations/errors.
+For now, using 0.1 stdev until I find out if Macior included error terms.)

 3. Use data from Pyke (1982) to show resource partitioning between four bumble bee species.
 (Done)